 - Tada!
 No mess!

-Pro Tip: To ensure the surface of your custard is completely smooth with no bubbles, briefly run your torch over the surface to magically pop them.
+Pro Tip: To ensure the surface of your custard is completely smooth with no bubbles, briefly run your torch over the surface before baking to magically pop them.

 Recipe for Perfect Crème Brûlée